Traveling has always been one of my passions. I love the excitement of seeing new places and the thrill of experiencing different cultures.

 - Hourly rates range from $8 per hour for a beach cruiser to $27 per hour for a fancy double train bike.

 Having family in the Tampa Bay area we have the opportunity to visit this wonderful park often.
-No matter how many times we go, we never tire of this beautiful setting with its gorgeous white sand beaches and the abundance of activities that the park offers.
+No matter how many times we go, we never tire of the beautiful setting with its gorgeous white sand beaches and the abundance of activities that the park offers.
 Whether you are enjoying the beach, exploring the fort, or paddling out on the water there is an activity here for everyone.
 Fort De Soto is a true gem of the west-central Florida coast and definitely worth a visit should you find yourself in the area.

 Fort De Soto